 Teach the difference between a nonprofit and for-profit organization.
 Mainly, a nonprofit works for a mission while a for-proft works for a financial profit.
 Working for a nonprofit organization is a potential career option.

 Introduce LearningtoGive.org as an organization that teaches young people about giving their time, talent, or treasure for the common good.

 Research nonprofits in the community related to an area of interest (families, art, children) by looking at www.idealist.org.
 Locate the nonprofits on a map.

 Alternative: Recycle crayons by melting (275 degree oven for 15 min) and reforming into new shapes (use silicone ice cube trays or paper liners in muffin tins)

 - Crayola recycles plastic markers in their "Color Cycle" program.
 Find out more here and organize a used marker drive.

-- Involve the students in research about crayon ingredients and engineering, as well as the environmental impact of throwing them away.
+- Research crayon ingredients and engineering, as well as the environmental impact of throwing them away.

-- You may involve students in identifying and contacting places where there are children who can use the repurposed packs of crayons.
-Go to www.crayoncollection.org to look up Title 1 schools in your community.
+- Go to www.crayoncollection.org to look up Title 1 schools in your community.
 Consider other locations such as daycare centers, nonprofits that support families, and HeadStart.